Over 50 billion businesses are on social media channels. Many are on multiple social media sites.

-- Research, Split Testing & Analytics – Someone needs to research what will be effective.
+Research, Split Testing & Analytics – Someone needs to research what will be effective.

-- Day-to-Day Social Media Management – A person will need to manage the posts.
+Day-to-Day Social Media Management – A person will need to manage the posts.

-- Automation – Automation reduces repetitive, monotonous tasks.
+Automation – Automation reduces repetitive, monotonous tasks.

-- Social Media Advertising – It’s nearly impossible to build a social media following or maximize your presence without paid advertising.
+Social Media Advertising – It’s nearly impossible to build a social media following or maximize your presence without paid advertising.

 If you’re unsure what these things cost, it’s easy to do some online research.
-Or get a quote from a social media marketing agency.
+Or get a quote from our award-winning social media marketing agency.